Mullgate

 A reliable sequence is:

-1. inspect configuration with mullgate config exposure
+1. inspect configuration with mullgate proxy access

-4. check runtime truth with mullgate status
+4. check runtime truth with mullgate proxy status

 6. verify with a real probe such as curl through the intended proxy entrypoint